MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-external-sharing-site.md

 > [!NOTE]
-> You might have site content shared with an Office 365 group that has guest members, and the group settings prevent guest members from accessing group resources.
+> You might have site content shared with an Microsoft 365 group that has guest members, and the group settings prevent guest members from accessing group resources.
 In this case, even if you turn on external sharing for the site, guests of the group may not be able to access site content.
-To enable or disable Office 365 Group guest member access, see [Manage guest access in Office 365 Groups](/office365/admin/create-groups/manage-guest-access-in-groups).
+To enable or disable Microsoft 365 Group guest member access, see [Manage guest access in Microsoft 365 Groups](/office365/admin/create-groups/manage-guest-access-in-groups).

 ## See also